 CRB will be available starting September 27, 2020 for a period of one year.
-It provides $500 per week for up to 26 weeks to eligible workers who are not eligible for Employment Insurance.
+It provides $500 per week before taxes for up to 38 weeks to eligible workers who are not eligible for Employment Insurance.
 It is for individuals who have stopped working due to Covid-19 or whose income have been reduced due to Covid-19.

-CRCB will be available starting September 27th for a period of one year.
+CRCB will be available starting September 27, 2020 for a period of one year.
 It provides $500 per week before taxes for up to 38 weeks to eligible workers who have had to stop work or significantly reduce their hours to care for a family member for reasons related to Covid-19.
 Examples include people who need to care for their children because of school or daycare closures.
 Workers must not be eligible for other supports.